Find Cheap Auto Insurance Quotes in Los Angeles

 A full coverage policy includes the minimum coverage requirements as well as comprehensive and collision coverage.

 To summarize what comprehensive and collision coverage are:

-- Comprehensive coverage: covers damages caused by "acts of God," or events out of your control, includes natural disasters, theft, vandalism, shattered windows, damage from an impact with animals, falling objects, and fires
+- Comprehensive coverage: Covers damage caused by "acts of God," or events out of your control, including natural disasters, theft, vandalism, shattered windows, an impact with animals, falling objects and fires.

-- Collision coverage: covers damages caused by driving into another vehicle or object, includes crashing into another car (or another car crashing into you while parked), driving into a ditch, and your car flipping over
+- Collision coverage: Covers damage caused by driving into another vehicle or object, which includes crashing into another car (or another car crashing into your car while it's parked), driving into a ditch and your car flipping over.

-We recommend investing in more coverage if your car is less than 10 years old or costs more than $3,000.
-If you decide to buy a full coverage policy, you should know that you can save up to an average of $1,241 by comparing quotes from multiple insurers.
+We recommend investing in more coverage if your car is less than 10 years old or worth more than $3,000.
+If you decide to buy a full coverage policy, you should know that you can save up to an average of $1,118 by comparing quotes from multiple insurers.

 Cheapest coverage for young drivers in LA

 AAA of Southern California, also called AAA SoCal or The Auto Club of Southern California, is only available to residents of Southern California.

 Drivers who are young and inexperienced are more likely to be involved in an accident.
 As a result, insurance companies will quote you at a higher rate than your 30-year-old counterpart.
 The rates listed above may still be too expensive for young drivers, especially if they are students or new professionals.